 Recently, I answered an essay question asking what is an important ‘milestone’ in your life and what have you learned from it?

 So what really is that significant event that changed my outlook in life?
 I think it’s when you realize what you are passionate about.

 I love learning that it led me to take a graduate class, but I was completely worn out from working full time while attending law school.
 Burnt out, I quit school.

-I was used to getting busy with different things, but when I had all the time – I sat in front of my computer, browsing photos of myself with verdant mountains, turquoise waters and blue skies in the background.
+Being always busy with many different things, I had little time to slow down, to relax, to just think about myself and reflect on things that truly matters.
+When I had all the time – I sat in front of my computer, browsing photos of myself with verdant mountains, turquoise waters and blue skies in the background.
 I felt proud that I’ve been to these wonderful places and met kindred spirits.
 With that I realized there’s something else I love most — traveling.

 Wasn’t it the reason I was absent in classes because I was on the road to a secluded beach or to mountain trails?